triton-inference-server/model_navigator/docs/README.md

 The package can be reused to recreate the process on same or different hardware.
 The configuration and execution status is saved in the `status.yaml` file located inside the workspace and the `Navigator Package`.

-Finally, the `Navigator Packge` can be used for model deployment on [Triton Inference Server](https://github.com/triton-inference-server/server).
+Finally, the `Navigator Package` can be used for model deployment on [Triton Inference Server](https://github.com/triton-inference-server/server).
 Dedicated API helps with obtaining all necessary parameters and creating `model_repository` or receive the optimized model for inference in Python environment.